 Bonner VISTA – Economic and Community Development

-Several VISTA members will work out of the Bonner Center office.
-Members will look at the spending practices of anchor institutions, such as the College, and what local producers exist in the city.
+VISTA members working at the Bonner Center office will look at the spending practices of anchor institutions, such as The College of New Jersey, and what access local vendors have in the city.
 One goal is to see if there are opportunities to connect local institutions and companies in a way to create jobs for patrons of our anti-poverty community partner sites.
 Other VISTA members will take stock of the emerging jobs, training programs linked to those jobs, and again, how local Bonner partner program participants can access both.

 VISTA members will also address economic and employment development, nutrition, volunteer development, and local policy in the Trenton area.
 Our AmeriCorps VISTA positions offer an excellent opportunity to develop concrete working skills and knowledge, while networking with top executives in the non-profit, government and for-profit sectors.